mahmood25700/Cloud-Project/README (1).md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
-In case we need to configure more machines,we can just run the ansible playbook instead of going to every machine and configuring individually.
+ .In case we need to configure more machines,we can just run the ansible playbook instead of going to every machine and configuring individually.
   The playbook implements the following tasks:
  .Install docker.io
  .Install PIP
  .Install docker python module
  .Download and Install a Docker elk container
  .run command to increase the memory

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.